Dr. Samuel Epstein's 2009 Book, Toxic

 and certified organic products as alternative to dangerous products.

-exposures to employees from prolonged exposures to toxic ingredients in
+exposures to employees from prolonged exposures to controversial ingredients in

 unlabeled products in poorly ventilated and unregulated beauty and nail salons.

-listing all major categories of toxic ingredients; also tables on five major
+listing all major categories of controversial ingredients; also tables on five major

-of toxic ingredients that can be downloaded from the Cancer
+of controversial ingredients that can be downloaded from the Cancer

 Prevention Coalition Web site, www.preventcancer.com.